albert-decatur/SQL-for-Windows-Users/README.md

 Time to add the transactions table so we can really get cooking.
 This will allow us to join information about projects with their transactions, date by date.
-Aid transactions in this case are commitments (promises of money or services) and disbursments (actually giving out those money or services).
+Aid transactions in this case are commitments (promises of money or services) and disbursements (actually giving out those money or services).

 Add the transactions table the same way you did the projects table, but give it the name "transactions".